johndavedosn/Keyholder/README.md

 # Keyholder
-A software holding all of your back-end API-keys and tokens
+An API + database combination that stores your tokens and API keys ins one central place for all of your back-end services to find.

 ## Overview